bitrix24/b24restdocs/api-reference/landing/demos/landing-demos-unregister.md

 {% note warning %}

 Both the site template with this code and all page templates with this code will be deleted.
-Created sites and pages based on these templates will remain untouched.
+Created sites and pages based on these templates remain untouched.

 {% endnote %}